aricsanders/pyMez/README.md

 License
 -------

-The project is licensed under the MIT license.
+The project is licensed under the unlicense.